bRAWcap 1.1.0

 #include <brawcap.h>

-Reads out the currently configured number of packets to receive for the specified handle.
+Reads out the payload of the specified packet.

 Parameters